krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 - `Pipeline`
 - `PipelinePermission`

-are supported by both the Krateo Azure DevOps Provider (classic) and the Krateo Azure DevOps Provider KOG and a migration guide is available in the [Migration guide](./docs/migration_guide.md) section of the `/docs` folder of this chart.
+are supported by both the Krateo Azure DevOps Provider (classic) and the Krateo Azure DevOps Provider KOG and a migration guide is available in the [Migration guide](./azuredevops-provider-kog-blueprint/docs/migration_guide.md) section of the `/docs` folder of the main chart.
 The migration guide explains how to migrate from the Krateo Azure DevOps Provider (classic) resources to the Krateo Azure DevOps Provider KOG resources (for what concerns `GitRepository`, `Pipeline`, and `PipelinePermission`).

 ### One-way retro-compatibility

-The Krateo Azure DevOps Provider KOG (this chart) resources can reference resources created by the Krateo Azure DevOps Provider (classic) but not vice-versa.
+The Krateo Azure DevOps Provider KOG (this blueprint) resources can reference resources created by the Krateo Azure DevOps Provider (classic) but not vice-versa.

 For instance, a `PipelinePermission` resource created by this chart can reference an `Environment` resource created by the Krateo Azure DevOps Provider (classic) but a `PipelinePermission` resource created by the Krateo Azure DevOps Provider (classic) cannot reference a `Pipeline` resource created by this chart.